 Voluntary national reviews

-Every year governments present voluntary national reviews (VNRs), reporting on national progress on implementing the SDGs, including how they've aligned the 2030 Agenda with national plans and priorities.
+Every year governments present voluntary national reviews, reporting on national progress on implementing the SDGs, including how they've aligned the 2030 Agenda with national plans and priorities.
 Countries presenting reviews submit a comprehensive written report and documents detailing key findings.
-Read the UN's 2019 synthesis report (PDF).

-The VNR process is problematic, but one thing is clear – WASH is not being focused on.
+The voluntary national review process is problematic, but one thing is clear – WASH is not being focused on.
 And we need clear data and reporting in order to progress action towards the 2030 Agenda.